 The yellow faced whip snake is fairly common on the Sunshine Coast and along southern parts of Australia.
 Residents may spot them outside or in their garden, but they have been known to try to enter homes and buildings when searching for food or shelter.

 Although the yellow faced whip snake is venomous, it is not considered life threatening to humans.
-This small snake tends to be quite nervous and will likely try to hide when first encountered.
+This small snake tends to be quite curious, but will likely try to hide when first encountered.

 The yellow faced whip snake is distinguishable by the markings on its face.
 Their heads are narrow and yellowed, with pale rings around the eyes.
 It has a dark marking above its upper lip.
 Adults tend to be pale olive or blue-gray in colour, with rust coloured dustings or longitudinal stripes along its body.

 This snake is often confused with the eastern brown snake because they are very similar in appearance.

 The yellow faced whip snake is endemic to Australia.
 They can be found in almost every Australian region apart from Tasmania.
 Their habitat of choice tends to be coastal forests, grasslands, and scrublands.

 The yellow faced whip snake is known as a community dweller, meaning that it is not uncommon to find more than one at a time.
 In particular, community habitats tend to pop up during the winter months with small gatherings of these snakes found under rocks and in small crevices.